• Skip to primary navigation

 If making more than one flavor, divide the bread evenly and place it into bowls.

-Spread the bread pieces out on a baking sheet, and try to make sure they aren’t piled on top of each other.
 Bake for 10-15min.
 Or until golden brown.
 They will be still soft when you pull them out but don’t worry they get crunchy as they cool.

 Allow the croutons to cool for 15-20min before serving.